 - Applicants must own a rental property located in one of the 12 eligible counties.
-Owners may include individuals, community development non-profits, Public Housing Authorities (PHA), Community Housing Development Organizations (CHDO) and/or private entities. - NOTE: Manufactured Housing Units (MHUs or mobile homes) are eligible for rehabilitation and/or relocation at the discretion of the program.
+Owners may include individuals, community development non-profits, Public Housing Authorities (PHA), Community Housing Development Organizations (CHDO) and/or private entities. - NOTE: Manufactured Housing Units (MHUs or mobile homes) are eligible for rehabilitation or replacement at the discretion of the program.
 However, to be cost effective, the MHU must be no more than 5 years old at the time of assistance and the repair costs necessary to rehabilitate the MHU must not exceed \$5,000.
 Any MHU that does not meet this criterion must be replaced with an MHU.
-In order to qualify as eligible for relocation, the mobile home unit must have been located on the floodplain at the time of the 2016 floods and a new location must be secured for relocation of the mobile home outside of the floodplain.
-New MHU must meet HQS upon completion. - The property must have suffered documented damage as a result of the June 2016 flood, verified through program inspection. - Property taxes must have a "paid" or "current" status. - If located in a 100-year floodplain, the applicant must obtain flood insurance in perpetuity and comply with obligations to notify future owners of the flood-insurance requirement, secured via a flood covenant to be drafted and filed by the State or designee. - Applicants must maintain hazard insurance for a period of 3 years after rehabilitation, replacement, or mitigation.
+New MHU must meet HQS upon completion. - The property must have suffered documented damage as a result of the June 2016 flood, verified through program inspection. - Property taxes must have a "paid" or "current" status. - If located in a 100-year floodplain, the applicant must obtain flood insurance in perpetuity and comply with obligations to notify future owners of the flood-insurance requirement, secured via a flood covenant to be drafted and filed by the State or designee. - Properties that have suffered substantial damage will also qualify for assistance to mitigate against future losses. - Rental properties with existing tenants, at the time of application, may be eligible at the discretion of the Program if the existing tenant income level is LMI and the same tenant will remain after housing assistance is provided.

-- Properties that have suffered substantial damage will also qualify for assistance to mitigate against future losses. - Rental properties with existing tenants, at the time of application, may be eligible at the discretion of the Program if the existing tenant income level is LMI and the same tenant will remain after housing assistance is provided. - For a period of three years after the date of completion of improvements on the Property, units must be rented to LMI tenant households and applicants must agree to rent the unit(s) according to the affordability requirements set forth below to LMI renters (renters earning less than or equal to 80% AMI).
+For a period of three years after the date of completion of improvements on the Property, units must be rented to LMI tenant households and applicants must agree to rent the unit(s) according to the affordability requirements set forth below to LMI renters (renters earning less than or equal to 80% AMI).